 d) the density of a cast fake is always lower and will result in a lower weight as well.

-So would one have to do to prevent a fake like this to sneak in ones collection?
+So, what would one have to do to prevent a fake like this from sneaking into one's collection?

-Literature is definitely a must.
-Some books/magazines have published weights of proven original medals which will give a good indication.
+Literature is a must.
+Some books/magazines have published weights of proven original medals, which will give a good indication.
 Yet, running around with a scale on a medal fair might not be of great help.
-Hence I carry a little jewelers magnifying glass with me.
-With magnification of up to 10 most cast fake can be exposed.
+Hence, I carry a little jeweler's magnifying glass with me.
+With magnification of up to 10, most fake cast can be exposed.

 Let me give you an example of a cast fake.
-It has always easier to identify something one has seen and understood before.
+It is always easier to identify something one has seen and understood before.

 The following example is a cast fake of a Prussian "Allgemeine Ehrenzeichen" General Badge of Honor in Gold:

-Medal shown at about 1.5 times its original size.
-Original diameter is only 31 mm.
+The medal is shown here at about 1.5 times its original size.
+The original diameter is only 31 mm.

 Certainly a nice and desirable piece that will tempt a forger.

-Lets look a little bit closer at an enlarged image.
-Yet, click on the following picture to get a super sized (1.5 MB) image of the averse medal for your own examination:
+Let us look a little bit closer at an enlarged image.
+Yet, click on the following picture to get a super sized (1.5 MB) image of the averse medal for your examination:

-I am sure you will find various placed that will prove to you that this is not a coined piece.
-The whole surface looks blurry, even though the forger tried to smoothen most of those areas out.
-You will find many place like those below that are a result of a bad mold:
+I am sure you will find various places that will prove to you that this is not a coined piece.
+The whole surface looks blurry, even though the forger tried to smooth most of those areas out.
+You will find many places like those below that are a result of a bad mold:

 ...and yes, having a good scanner is probably the even better way to determine the difference between cast fake or electroforming and coined.